 The LeDuc Historic Estate

-The Estate is open Thursday through Sunday, 10:00 a.m. to 5:00 p.m. from May 26 through October 25.
+The Estate is open Thursday through Sunday, from 10:00 a.m. to 5:00 p.m. from mid-May to mid-October.
 Guided tours start at 10:00, 11:30, 1:00, 2:30, & 4:00.
-Check out their website for a complete list of events including Victorian teas, Hastings Historic After Hours and reenactments.
-Built during the Civil War by one of Minnesota’s prominent pioneer families, LeDuc Historic Estate is one of the last remaining intact examples of Gothic Revival residential architecture in the Untied States.
+Check out their website for a complete list of events including Victorian teas, Hastings Historic After Hours, and reenactments.
+Built during the Civil War by one of Minnesota’s prominent pioneer families, LeDuc Historic Estate is one of the last remaining intact examples of Gothic Revival residential architecture in the United States.

 Join us for fascinating and fun events that illuminate the lives of Civil War Brevet Brigadier General William LeDuc, Mary Bronson LeDuc, and their four children.